 - If you get caught up in the trap of “not having enough”, consider whether you really need something and what it would add to your life.
 You probably don’t need another toy just because it’s the current “thing” or because you’ve seen a compelling ad.
-Ads make money off convincing us that we absolutely must have something, so consider the source.
+Ads make money by convincing us that we absolutely must have something (namely what they’re selling), so consider the source.

 - Get clear on your priorities.
 Having 20 items at the top of your daily to-do list is not realistic.
 Pick one to three things on which to focus, and devote a reasonable amount of time to each item.

 - Give yourself a reality check.
 Ask yourself, “How important is this, really?
 How much will this matter to me in a week?
 A month?
 A year?”